 Appeals Process: Students not meeting satisfactory academic progress at the end of the annual Spring assessment, who are placed on Financial Aid Probation, may appeal the loss of their financial aid eligibility by submitting a successful appeal by August 1.
 The committee will meet in mid-August and notify students of decision prior to the start of the fall term.
 To appeal, students must complete the satisfactory academic progress Appeal Form, which allows a student to explain and document circumstances and develop an Academic Plan, if necessary, in consultation with an academic adviser.
 Qualifying circumstances for an appeal may include death of a relative, injury or illness of the student or other special circumstances.
 [A successful appeal of Financial aid probation means students will be monitored and have one semester (or as specified by the Academic Plan): - to meet the satisfactory academic progress requirements and be removed from financial aid probation; or - to meet the Academic Plan requirements and possibly remain on financial aid probation in order to remain eligible for financial aid in the subsequent term.
 Students [with a successful appeal and an academic plan] continue to receive aid while on financial aid probation.
-1.8.1 ACADEMIC PLANS A SAP Academic Plan outlines the specific plan/corrective action to improve academic progress.
+March 5, 2025 1.9.1 ACADEMIC PLANS A SAP Academic Plan outlines the specific plan/corrective action to improve academic progress.
 Students will be required to follow the SAP Academic Plan in order to receive federal, state and institutional financial assistance.
-Students must be enrolled only in the course work listed on their SAP Academic Plan, meet minimum completion rates, and be making progress each semester toward all SAP requirements, as outlined by the School, by the The undergraduate schools of Columbia College and The Fu Foundation School of Engineering and Applied Science POLICY ON SATISFACTORY ACADEMIC PROGRESS FOR FEDERAL STUDENT AID (FSA) RECIPIENTS May 6, 2013 Academic Plan projected end date and/or graduation date to retain Title IV eligibility.
+Students must be enrolled only in the course work listed on their SAP Academic Plan, meet minimum completion rates, and be making progress each semester toward all SAP requirements, as outlined by the School, by the Academic Plan projected end date and/or graduation date to retain Title IV eligibility.
 Failure to meet the terms of the Academic Plan will jeopardize eligibility for federal, state and institutional financial assistance.
-1.9 RESTORING ELIGIBILITY A student can regain financial aid eligibility by either following the appeals process above, or by becoming compliant with satisfactory academic progress regulations.
-1.10 NOTIFICATIONS The Financial Aid Office will notify students in writing when federal aid eligibility is affected by satisfactory academic progress evaluation.
-The Financial Aid Office will send written communication independently to students who are placed on or removed from Financial Aid Probation.
-Students whose appeal has been approved will be notified in writing that they are on Financial Aid Probation.
-Students with approved appeals are given one semester (spring or fall) to become compliant.
-If after the next academic semester, the student is still not meeting satisfactory academic progress, financial aid will be suspended.
-Language will be added to grade review letters to include a statement about potential effect on satisfactory academic progress standing.
+1.10 RESTORING ELIGIBILITY A student can regain financial aid eligibility by either following the appeals process above, or by becoming compliant with satisfactory academic progress regulations.
+1.11 NOTIFICATIONS Financial Aid & Educational Financing will notify students via e-mail when federal aid eligibility is affected by satisfactory academic progress evaluation.
+Financial Aid and Educational Financing will send the notification e-mail to the student's Columbia e-mail while copying the Dean of Advising, the student's CSA Advising Dean and the Executive Director of Financial Aid.
+The e-mail will include a copy of the SAP Appeal Form and will encourage the student to reach out to their CSA Advising Dean.